jinko-core/jinko/DESIGN.md

 An instruction needs to contain "spacial" information (Where is it in the file ?
 In what file ?), source (the actual source code, for errors), and a Statement or an Expression to execute.

+## Nullable types

+In Rust, types are not nullable.
+There is no way (in the safe subset of the language at least) to return `NULL` as a value.
+However, the `Option` type exists: You can either return `Some(value)` or `None` in case something went wrong.
+You also have to handle both cases when using those Option types.
+In languages such as Zig (I think) or Dart (soon), some types can be "nullable".
+By annotating the type with a question mark, you can indicate that the value might be null.
+For example, `String` needs to be a valid string, but `String?` can be a valid string or NULL.
+These two approaches do not exactly serve the same purpose.
+However, they are useful when it comes to error handling, as well as the possibility of not having something.
+In C, you are constrained to use NULL.
+Every pointer is "nullable", and therefore you always have to check for NULL.
+In Dart and Zig, you only have to check for NULL if the type is nullable.
+In Rust, you have to check your option types or `unwrap()` on them, which will cause a panic in case of a `None` (a bit equivalent to segfaulting on NULL, but less sneaky and way less vulnerable).

+While these two approaches both have advantages and inconvenient, the Rust approach is, in my opinion for Broccoli, significantly better for a simple reason: Even if Options are part of the standard library and "included" by default, they do not relie on some obscure compiler magic: They are just a type.
+Therefore, they are being understood by the compiler as just a type.
+And I think that keeping `broccoli` simple also means keeping the interpreter simple.
+Therefore, I think that simply using `Option`s (or some other nomenclature) would be best.